Maniniholo Dry Cave

-Not necessarily for swimming, as the winter’s regular pounding shore break creates a strong undertow, this beach is good for taking in...
+Not ideal for swimming in winter, because of the regular pounding shore break that creates a strong undertow, this beach is nevertheless...

 Makua (Tunnels) Beach

-Another one of the North Shore’s almost-too-beautiful beaches, (named for the underwater caverns in and amongst the near-shore reef) is...
+One of the North Shore’s almost-too-beautiful beaches, named for the underwater caverns in and among the near-shore reef, this is among...

-A taste of the Mediterranean literally on the Pacific (if the windows weren’t there you’d get ocean mist on your face), this fish out of...
+A taste of the Mediterranean literally on the Pacific (if the windows weren’t there, you’d get salty ocean mist on your face), this fish...